esimov/triangle/README.md

 ```

 #### Pipe commands
 The CLI tool accepts also pipe commands, which means you can use `stdin` and `stdout` without providing a value for the `-in` and `-out` flag directly since these defaults to `-`.
-For this reason is possible to use `curl` for example to get an image from the web and invoke the triangulation process over it directly without the need to download the image first and call Triangle afterwards.
+For this reason is possible to use `curl` for example to get an image from the net and invoke the triangulation process over it directly without the need to download the image first and call **▲ Triangle** afterwards.

-Here are some useful commands using pipe names:
+Here are some examples using pipe names:
 ```bash
 $ curl <image_url> | triangle > out.jpg
 $ cat input/source.jpg | triangle > out.jpg